jillmasters/babe/README.md

   <img src="./client/src/images/BabeReadme2.png">
 </p>

-Babe was developed as a solo project for the coding bootcamp [Codeworks](https://codeworks.me/) by [Jill Masters](https://github.com/jillmasters).
+Babe was developed by [Jill Masters](https://github.com/jillmasters) as a solo project for the coding bootcamp [Codeworks](https://codeworks.me/).

-You can watch the presentation of the project below:
+You can watch the intial presentation of the project, after six days of development, below:

 <p align="center">
 <a href="https://www.loom.com/share/74a62ee9311e46fcb2d2cb2e800ee0a6"><img src="https://cdn.loom.com/sessions/thumbnails/74a62ee9311e46fcb2d2cb2e800ee0a6-with-play.gif" alt="Babe Video Thumbnail"/></a>